OWL 7 Features

 Many reports have been enhanced and new ones added such as “Idle Wells”.
 This report shows users which wells have potential liability for decommissioning under BOEM guidelines.

 OWL 7’s much improved mapping system generates any map for the Gulf of Mexico faster and easier than ever before with more colorful and informative displays.
 The new Map Console makes it simple to create and customize a map using theme settings with its color scheme filters.
 Users also have greater flexibility in displaying the map contents from changing their colors and patterns to placement and font size for posted data.
-An expanded array of tools are now available to measure distance and area while annotating any map with lines, polygons, quarter/quarter illustrations, and areas of interest.
-Text boxes can also added separately or attached to any annotation on the map.
+An expanded array of tools are now available to measure distance and area while annotating any map with lines, polygons, points, circles, quarter/quarter illustrations, and areas of interest.
+Text boxes can also be added separately or attached to any annotation on the map.

 The enhanced OWL Export feature allows users to export data with ease from every aspect of OWL 7 from Data Tables, Grids, Reports, and Maps to various file formats, including Windows® applications.
 GOM data export permits complete and effortless exporting of all Data Tables in the database.
 Selected data can be exported from grids on Data Screens, Reports, and Maps.

-OWL Export from Maps has been designed to readily export data from the current map view or an user defined area of interest.
+OWL Export from Maps has been designed to readily export data from the current map view or a user defined area of interest.
 The enhanced interface allows users to easily change the attributes of cultural metafiles and data files.
 Modifications can be made to file format, coordinate unit, name, image and text content, color, and text height before exporting the data.
 Users have the ability to create files in ASCII and shapefile formats for import into various seismic / geologic interpretation applications.
 Clipping to blocks and active only export options are also available.